psemdel/py-trading-bot/docs/stock_exchange.md

 - strategies_in_use_intraday: select the strategies you want to use for this stock exchange, during the day.
 Overriden by those at sector level if presel_at_sector_level is true!
 - presel_at_sector_level: if true, the strategy will be performed at sector level.
 Is true only for NYSE, as there are too many stocks in the S&P 500.
 You may want to use the same strategy on 5 bundles of 100 stocks instead of 1 strategy for 500 stocks.
 - main_index: select the index related to this stock exchange
+- calc_report: should the report be calculated, useful to deactivate report about ETF stock exchanges

 # Writing a report for the new stock exchange
 The scheduler will generate automatically a report for all stock exchanges where at least a strategy is in use, 15 min before its closing.
 There is nothing to do.